 |Chapter chronology (All)|

 Daenerys builds a funeral pyre for Drogo and places her dragon eggs among his treasures.
 When she attempts to take control of the few remaining Dothraki as a khal would, she is refused.
-As night falls, she lights the pyre and is drawn by instinct deep into the inferno.
+As night falls, Daenerys lights the pyre and is drawn by instinct deep into the inferno.
 When the pyre dies, the others find her unburnt and nursing the first three baby dragons in hundreds of years.

-Daenerys orders oil poured over the pyre.
-She then orders her handmaidens to fetch her dragon eggs.
+Daenerys orders oil poured over the pyre, then orders her handmaidens to fetch her dragon eggs.
 Something in her voice makes them run.
 Ser Jorah protests that Drogo will have no need of dragon eggs, urging Daenerys to sell them and live as a wealthy woman for the rest of her days.
 Daenerys insists that the eggs were not given to her to sell.
-Danearys climbs the pyre to place the black egg under his arm, near his heart, the green beside his head, and the cream and gold between his legs.
+Danearys climbs the pyre to place the black egg under Drogo's arm, near his heart, the green beside his head, and the cream and gold between his legs.
 Once the eggs are in place, Daenerys gives her love one last kiss.
-Climbing down Daenerys notices Mirri Maz Duur watching her and hears the maegi call her mad.
+Climbing down, Daenerys notices Mirri Maz Duur watching her and hears the maegi call her mad.
 Daenerys only asks how far madness is from wisdom and commands that Mirri Maz Duur be bound to the funeral pyre by Rakharo and Ser Jorah, who hesitates and protests.
 The woman does not scream or plead as she is bound.
-As Daenerys pours the oil over the maegi’s head she thanks her for all she taught her.
+As she pours the oil over the maegi’s head, Daenerys thanks her for all she taught her.
 Mirri Maz Duur promises that Daenerys will not hear her scream.
 Daenerys insists that she will, but that she only wants the maegi’s life, echoing the woman’s own words: “Only death can pay for life.”
 This brings a flicker of what might be fear to maegi’s face for the first time.

 They wait for night to fall.
 It is Ser Jorah that first notices the red comet, the first star of the evening.
 Daenerys sees this as a sign to light the pyre.
-Mirri Maz Duur sings in a high, ululating voice at first but it becomes a wail as the flames engulf her, and she soon falls silent.
+Mirri Maz Duur sings in a high, ululating voice at first but it becomes a wail as the flames engulf her and she soon falls silent.
 As the smoke grows thicker and the heat stronger, the Dothraki and Ser Jorah back away.
 Daenerys stands her ground; she is the blood of the dragon and undeterred by the fire.
 She knew the truth long ago but the brazier was not hot enough.
 Then Daenerys begins to slowly walk towards the fire as sweat covers her body.
 She sees many images as she walks: trees, animals, and a great grey stallion.
-Seeing the horse she tells her love to mount, and for a second she sees him mounted.
+Seeing the horse she tells Drogo to mount, and for a second she sees him mounted.
 He smiles at her and cracks a whip made of flame down upon the pyre and Daenerys hears the crack of breaking stone as the pyre collapses, showering her with ash, cinders, and broken egg shell.
 Behind her, she can hear the Dothraki and Ser Jorah shouting.
 As the pyre begins to collapse completely, Daenerys hears two more cracks like the first and walks into the heart of the fire.

-When the fire dies, Ser Jorah finds Daenerys, naked but alive and unburnt except for her hair, nursing two baby dragons, with the third black and scarlet dragon draped across her shoulders.
+When the fire dies, Ser Jorah finds Daenerys, naked but alive and unburnt except for her hair, nursing two baby dragons, with a third black and scarlet dragon draped across her shoulders.
 The dragons match the colors of their eggs: cream-and-gold, green-and-bronze, and black-and-scarlet.
 Ser Jorah drops to his knees wordlessly.
 He is followed by Jhogo, Aggo, and Rakharo who declare her blood of their blood, and then her handmaidens and the rest of the Dothraki do the same.
 Daenerys knows that they are now hers as they were never Drogo’s.

 Daenerys rises and for the first time in hundreds of years, the night comes alive with the calls of the three dragons, who spread their translucent wings.